EasyCoding/qrcodegen-cmake/.github/CONTRIBUTING.md

 ### Some important warnings

  * Don't mix different line endings.
- * Don't upload any binary files to repository.
+ * Don't upload any binary files to the repository.
  * Don't add and upload any temporary files.
  * Don't split CMake project file.